Finding short or long-term foster care for my pet

 Ask family members and friends first

-The best temporary home for your pet is with people who already know and like your pet.
+The best temporary home for your pet is with people who already know and love your pet.
 Friends and family may be willing to offer your pet a temporary home while you get back on your feet, so ask around your immediate circle first.

 Contact the people you got your pet from